scottandrewlepera/cv/README.md

 #### Notable work

-* Designed and implemented tools for managing audio and image assets, boosting productivity by reducing developer time to zero
+* Designed and built tools for managing audio and image assets, boosting productivity by reducing developer time to zero
 * Built responsive visual experiences for Amazon Echo Show devices, delighting thousands of Alexa customers
 * Technical contributions to enable Alexa Themes: decorative audio and visual responses for holidays, sports events, sponsored entertainment content, and more
-* Designed and implemented authoring tools for rotating content on Amazon Echo Show devices
+* Designed and built authoring tools for rotating content on Amazon Echo Show devices

 ### Front-end Engineer, IMDb (2008 - 2021)